Your right to suspend works if you are not paid on time

 Know your rights as a Builder or Subby!!

-If you are a builder or subcontractor in Queensland and having trouble being paid, contact Melissa Ban of our office to discuss how we can help.
+If you are a builder or subcontractor in Queensland and having trouble being paid, contact our property lawyer, Melissa Ban, of our office to discuss how we can help.

 Call 1800661466 for more advice